antonhalim/super-sinatra-forms-bk-002-public/README.md

 ### Handle form submission

-1. Create a route that respond to a GET request at `/team`
+1. Create a route that responds to a POST request at `/teams`
-2. Have the form send a GET request to this route.
+2. Have the form send a POST request to this route.
-2. Render a template that displays the team data and each member's data.
+2. Render a template that displays the submitted team data and each member's data.

 ## Final Output

-Your params should be nested, for example: you would access the first super-hero's name as:
+Your params should be nested.
+For example, you would access the first super-hero's name as:

 ```ruby
 params["team"]["members"][0][name]